See Comet A3 Tonight: Here's How | Weather.com

 -Look in that direction starting about 15 minutes after sunset through about 45 minutes after, depending on your exact location.
 The comet will be fairly low on the horizon.

--Binoculars or a small telescope will help, as will keeping your eyes away from light to maintain your night vision.
+-Keeping your eyes away from light to maintain your night vision will help.

 SAN FRANCISCO, CALIFORNIA - OCTOBER 14: Comet Tsuchinshan-Atlas, the C/2023 A3 Tsuchinshan-Atlas comet, the brightest comet of the last 13 years is captured over the Golden Gate Bridge in San Francisco, California, United States on October 14, 2024.
 (Photo by Tayfun Coskun/Anadolu via Getty Images)